 SDS 322E: Elements of Data Science

-Introduction to data science.
-Topics may include: data wrangling; exploratory data analysis, including data visualization; markdown and data workflow; simulation-based inference; and classification methods.
+Learn data science tools and examine data wrangling; exploratory data analysis and data visualization; markdown and data workflow; simulation-based inference; and classification methods.
 R programming is emphasized and Python programming is introduced.
 Prerequisite: Credit for an introductory statistics course.
-Only one of the following may be counted: Statistics and Data Sciences 322E and 348.
+Only one of the following may be counted: Statistics and Data Sciences 313, 322E and 348.

 [Required for SDS minors.
 This class should not be taken by SDS majors.
 Typically offered in fall and spring semesters.]